The Custom Settings Tab

 When you have made your changes, click OK at the lower right to exit the dialog.
 Changes will save automatically.
 Changes to custom profiles will be saved to that profile permanently.
 Changes to the basic Low, Standard and High profiles can always be reverted by clicking Restore Defaults at the lower left.

 Many of the most useful slicer settings are available in the Custom tab, but if you need to change additional settings, you can edit your custom profile in a text editor.
 To open a profile in a text editor, click Edit in Text Editor at the lower right.
 This option is not available for the three basic profiles.
-For more information on editing profiles directly, click here.
+Visit the Custom Profile page for more information.

 Set the temperature for your extruder using the Extruder Temperature setting.
 If you are connected to a 3D printer with dual extruders, or if you have one selected as your device type, you will also see an Extruder Temperature 2 setting.
 On 3D printers with dual extruders, the right side extruder is Extruder 1 and the left side extruder is Extruder 2.